International Association of Teachers of English as a Foreign Language

 To join the webinar:

-Join the webinar on the day, by clicking on the link sent to you via email when you registered and then:
+Join the webinar on the day by clicking on the link sent to you via email when you registered and then:

 We are always adding extra webinars to our programme so please check back on a regular basis.

 Why not also take a look at our "How to" page which has some fantastic resources if you are thinking about attending our conference.
 If you are an IATEFL member, why not log in to your member area where you can access all of our past webinars (listed below) and our past Web Conference recordings.
 Our Special Interest Groups also run their own webinars and online events which you can view by clicking here.